iden3/claim-schema-vocab/credentials/common.md

 # subjectPosition
 The value shows where to save the subject in the index or value.<br>
 `index` - indicates that subject's position in the index of a claim;<br>
-`value` - indicates that the subject position in the value of a claim.
+`value` - indicates that the subject position in the value of a claim;<br>
+`none` - indicates that the subject not located in a claim.

 ```
     "subjectPosition": "value"